North East England in the 1990s

 1999 – Vaux Brewery closes

-The Vaux Brewery in Sunderland closes.
-The firm, famed for its Double Maxim brown ale has been brewing in Sunderland since 1806.
+Vaux Brewery in Sunderland closes.
+The firm, famed for its Double Maxim brown ale has been brewing in Sunderland since 1837 although its founder Cuthbert Vaux was brewing in the town from as early as 1806.